Raphhh/trex/docs/TRex/Core/Object.md

 TRex\Core\Object is low level class which have to be extended.

-## Dynamical object
+## Dynamic object

-### Prevent dynamical property
+### Prevent dynamic property

-By default, PHP classes are dynamical with properties.
+By default, PHP classes are dynamic with properties.
 You can add a property to an object, event if that property was not declared in the class.
 This causes a lot of confusion and is a source of bugs.

 In using TRex\Core\Object, this behavior is canceled.